syncfusion-content/javascript-docs/js/Schedule/customization.md

 {% endhighlight %}

-## Hide Weekend
+## Hide Weekend days

-The Scheduler can be render based on the customized days.
-The customized days can be render based on the [workWeek](/api/js/ejschedule#members:workweek) days.
-To customize the days, use the [showWeekend](/api/js/ejschedule#members:showweekend) property.
+The Scheduler can be customized to display only the working days, thus hiding the weekend days from it.
+The working days render based on the values given in the [workWeek](/api/js/ejschedule#members:workweek) property.
+The days that are not mentioned in the `workWeek` collection is considered to be the weekend days and it can be hidden from the Scheduler by setting `false` to the [showWeekend](/api/js/ejschedule#members:showweekend) property.

-The following code example renders the scheduler with hiding weekend.
+The following code example renders the Scheduler by hiding the weekend days.

 {% highlight html %}